 Afghanistan would remain at most secondary in China’s broader foreign and security policymaking, just as implementation of the China–Pakistan Economic Corridor and management of relations with India would continue to draw significantly from China’s political-diplomatic resources allocated as a whole to South Asia.

-This event will be chaired by Rahul Roy-Chaudhury, Senior Fellow for South Asia, IISS.
-It will take place in the Lee Kuan Yew Conference Room at Arundel House, 6 Temple Place, London WC2R 2PG*.
+This event was chaired by Rahul Roy-Chaudhury, Senior Fellow for South Asia, IISS.
+It took place in the Lee Kuan Yew Conference Room at Arundel House, 6 Temple Place, London WC2R 2PG.

 Dr Roger Kangas is the Academic Dean and a professor of Central Asian Studies at the Near East South Asia (NESA) Center for Strategic Studies, Washington DC.
 He has been an adviser to the Combatant Commands, the NATO-led International Security Assistance Force in Afghanistan, the US Air Force Special Operations School, USAID, and other US government agencies on issues relating to Central and South Asia, Russia and the South Caucasus.